-- Applicants are required to hold a Juris Doctor (J.D.) or Bachelors of Laws (LL.B.) degree as well as a Master's of Law (LL.M.)
-Degree (or equivalent degrees from an approved Law Faculty).
+- Applicants are required to hold a Juris Doctor (J.D.) or Bachelors of Laws (LL.B.) degree as well as a Masters degree from a thesis (research) based Masters Program.
 Applicants should show a superior level of academic performance in a field of specialization that will support their Ph.D. research.

 - For applicants with Canadian or USA credentials, you must meet the minimum requirements set by the Graduate and Postdoctoral Studies.